 In Freshwater Bay, the Poet Laureate, Alfred, Lord Tennyson was probably the most well-known figure, who mixed with a crowd of like-minded individuals including his friend Julia Margaret Cameron, a woman who broke with Victorian conventions and is credited with pioneering photography as an art.
 These notable individuals were dubbed ‘The Freshwater Circle’.
 Indeed, Freshwater Bay nurtured the birth of celebrity culture; with crowds of visitors flooding the area to get a glimpse of the celebrities of the day, while enjoying the beauty of the scenery and hoping for inspiration of their own.

-Have you explored the West Weight Heritage Trail?
+Have you explored the West Wight Heritage Trail?

 Let us know by answering a few questions and if you add your contact details we'll enter you into a prize draw!
 There are a selection of prizes from local business with the draw taking place at the end of October 2021.